angular/angular/aio/content/guide/http.md

 ### Making a PUT request

-An app can send PUT requests using the HTTP client service.
+An application can send PUT requests using the HTTP client service.
 The following `HeroesService` example, like the POST example, replaces a resource with updated data.

 <code-example